 The microstage of malignant melanoma is determined on histologic examination by the vertical thickness of the lesion in millimeters (Breslow classification) and/or the anatomic level of local invasion (Clark classification).
-The Breslow thickness is more reproducible and more accurately predicts subsequent behavior of malignant melanoma in lesions larger than 1.5 mm in thickness and should always be reported.
+The Breslow thickness is more reproducible and more accurately predicts subsequent behavior of malignant melanoma in lesions thicker than 1.5 mm and should always be reported.

 Clark Classification (Level of Invasion)

-- Level I: Lesions involving only the epidermis (in situ melanoma); not an invasive lesion.|
+|Level I||Lesions involving only the epidermis (in situ melanoma); not an invasive lesion.|

-|Level II||Invasion of the papillary dermis but does not reach the papillary-reticular dermal interface.|
+|Level II||Invasion of the papillary dermis; does not reach the papillary-reticular dermal interface.|

-- Level III: Invasion fills and expands the papillary dermis but does not penetrate the reticular dermis.|
+|Level III||Invasion fills and expands the papillary dermis but does not penetrate the reticular dermis.|

 |Level IV||Invasion into the reticular dermis but not into the subcutaneous tissue.|

 |Level V||Invasion through the reticular dermis into the subcutaneous tissue.|

-The American Joint Committee on Cancer (AJCC) has designated staging by TNM classification to define melanoma.
+American Joint Committee on Cancer (AJCC) Stage Groupings and TNM Definitions

 Melanoma staging is defined by the AJCC's TNM classification system.